JoshuaClugston/blog_plotting_styles/README.md

 in your `project.py` file, where '\<path\>' is the file_path specified in your call to `move.sh`.

 - See `preview.py` for an example of the style's use.
+  - NOTE: `preview.py` assumes that the style file has not been moved before its use.